Menu

 Depending on the type and condition of your mattress, you might be able to find great uses for it.
 It could be used in a guest bedroom or even added to a murphy bed to create a guest bedroom.
 Some people recommend alternative uses for mattresses, including ways of incorporating mattress materials into other uses.
 Though DIY projects exist online, be sure you know what materials exist in your mattress before disassembling your mattress on your own.

-Frequently Asked Questions about Mattress Disposal
+FAQs about Mattress Disposal

 What do you do with a mattress you don’t want?